-- The presence of poor condition Sydney Turpentine Ironbark Forest (a listed Endangered Ecological Community under the Threatened Species Conservation Act (TSC Act) and Critically Endangered under the Environmental Protection Biodiversity Conservation Act (EPBC Act)). - The presence of a slight corridor of riparian vegetation along the tributary that traverses the south-east corner which has ecological values in terms of the protection of water quality in the aquatic ecosystems onsite and downstream. - Threatened fauna species known to use the habitat attributes on the site (i.e. Powerful Owl, Grey headed Flying-fox and Little Eagle). - Potential habitat for 12 threatened flora species listed under the TSC Act and EPBC Act. - Potential habitat for 24 threatened fauna species listed under the TSC Act / EPBC Act and 10 additional species of fauna listed as Migratory under the EPBC Act.
+- The presence of poor, moderate and high condition of Sydney Turpentine Ironbark Forest (a listed Endangered Ecological Community under the Threatened Species Conservation Act (TSC Act) and Critically Endangered under the Environmental Protection Biodiversity Conservation Act (EPBC Act)). - The presence of a substantial corridor of riparian vegetation along Georges Creek which has ecological values in terms of the protection of water quality in the aquatic ecosystems onsite and downstream; this corridor is also likely to be important to local wildlife habitat connectivity. - Threatened fauna species known to use the habitat attributes on the site (i.e. Powerful Owl, Grey headed Flying-fox and Little Eagle). - Potential habitat for 12 threatened flora species listed under the TSC Act and EPBC Act. - Potential habitat for 24 threatened fauna species listed under the TSC Act / EPBC Act and 10 additional species of fauna listed as Migratory under the EPBC Act.